 - Follow the principle: quality before quantity!
 Since the Google Panda and Penguin update, inferior content has been precisely registered, and those websites are downgraded in the ranking.
 This is an opportunity for smaller companies that do good editorial work because, since then, outstanding individual articles have been able to rank much better.
 Do you have well-researched and in-depth information unique in its structure, depth, and preparation?

 OPTIMIZING CONTENT (AND CO.)
 ON WORDPRESS: SEO PLUGIN YOAST

 - If you are a WordPress user, we recommend you to optimize each content/subpage, e.g., use the free Yoast SEO plugin or All in One PLugin.
 In the screenshot, you can see the user interface in the WordPress backend:

-In addition to the SEO analysis function, some plugins also checks whether your text is easy to read.
-To do this, click on “Readability” in the upper menu bar of the tool, and it will show you still open optimization potential (too many repetitions of words, lack of overview due to too much justification, etc.).
+In addition to the SEO analysis function, some plugins also check whether your text is easy to read.
+To do this, click on “Readability” in the tool’s upper menu bar, and it will show you still open optimization potential (too many repetitions of words, lack of overview due to too much justification, etc.).

 THE FOCUS KEYWORD

 - The keyword combination that you determine exclusively for each subpage is called Focus Keyword.
 Populate a subpage with text and images and note this focus keyword within the SEO tool, which then counts how often it was used on the page.
 A keyword density of 0.5% and more is OK:

 - It would be best to use the focus keyword in the first paragraph, as Google crawls pages from top to bottom.
 If it finds your focus keyword initially, it can establish a relevant reference between your article and the topic.
 This can also be checked with the (real-time analysis) of the Yoast SEO plugin.